IEHP Foundation Awards $4.6 Million to 40 San Bernardino and Riverside Nonprofits to Address Social Determinants of Health

 IEHP Foundation Awards $4.6 Million to 40 San Bernardino and Riverside Nonprofits to Address Social Determinants of Health3 min read

-The IEHP Foundation just awarded $2.3 million in grants to 40 San Bernardino and Riverside area nonprofits.
-This is part of a broader $4.6 million two-year investment through its inaugural Champions for Vibrant Health Leadership Network.
+The IEHP Foundation just awarded $2.3 million in grants to 40 San Bernardino and Riverside area nonprofits, part of a broader $4.6 million two-year investment through its inaugural Champions for Vibrant Health Leadership Network.
 The program, running from 2025 to 2026, aims to strengthen organizational infrastructure and develop leadership within community-based organizations (CBOs) addressing social determinants of health.

 Selected nonprofits include Catholic Charities Riverside and San Bernardino Counties, Mary’s Mercy Center, Never Stop Grinding Impact, and Rainbow Pride Youth Alliance.
 These organizations will receive unrestricted funding, allowing them to allocate resources based on their unique needs, such as staffing, technology, and capital improvements.